saashqdev/cloud-ui-materials/src/components/lcap-carousel/README.md

 <!-- The README.md is automatically generated based on api.yaml and docs/*.md for easy viewing on GitHub and NPM.
 If you need to modify, please view the source file -->

-# LcapCarousel text scroll bar
+# LcapCarousel Text Scroll Bar

 - [Example](#example)
     - [Basic Usage](#Basic Usage)